Rangers vs. Rockies Player Props Betting Odds

 |3

-- Kris Bryant has put up 46 hits with five doubles, five home runs and 15 walks.
-He has driven in 16 runs.
+- Elias Diaz has 43 hits with eight doubles, three home runs and 11 walks.
+He has driven in 22 runs with one stolen base.

 |Opponent